PatrickCallaghan/datastax-queueing-demo/README.md

-Paging Demo
+Queueing Demo
 ====================

-NOTE - this example requires apache cassandra version > 2.0.8 and the cassandra-driver-core version > 2.0.2
+NOTE - this example requires DataStax Enterprise > 4.5.0 and the cassandra-driver-core version > 2.0.2

 ## Scenario